What is FRAM?

 Contact: fram@nve.no

 - Universal and model independent design - you can connect any power market model to FRAM.
-In this repository, you can find API and tutorials for running an open-source power market model JulES.
+The current release includes an API and tutorials for running the open-source power market model JulES.

 - Innovative data processing system - FRAM can efficiently perform complex operations like aggregation, disaggregation, and can handle different units and time dimensions.